 I really like the quality of materials on the Arc’teryx Squamish Hoody, it’s breathability and that’s it doesn’t take much space in the backpack.
-This windbreaker is also able to handle light rain due to it’s DWR finish, comes with adjustable cuffs, hem drawcord and is helmet compatible.
-This wind jacket also feels soft to the skin and weights only 145 grams.
+This windbreaker is also able to handle light rain due to it’s DWR finish, comes with adjustable cuffs, hem drawcord and is helmet-compatible.
+This wind jacket also feels soft to the skin and weighs only 145 grams.

 Size of the Squamish Hoody compared to the HMG Porter 4400.

 I take a wind jacket on all my hikes.
 The Arc’teryx Squamish Hoody packs light, is small and feels good on the skin.
 Usually, I don’t sweat as much as hiking with a hard shell jacket and it’s it really helps to feel warmer if I am protected from cold winds.